couchbase/couchbase-java-client/README.md

 </dependency>
 ```

-You can find information to older versions as well as alternative downloads [here](http://developer.couchbase.com/documentation/server/4.0/sdks/java-2.2/download-links.html).
+You can find information to older versions as well as alternative downloads [here](http://developer.couchbase.com/server/other-products/release-notes-archives/java-sdk).

-The following code connects to the `Cluster`, opens a `Bucket`, stores a `Document`, retreives it and prints out parts of the content.
+The following code connects to the `Cluster`, opens a `Bucket`, stores a `Document`, retrieves it and prints out parts of the content.

 ```java
 // Create a cluster reference